 Grenfell

 Steeped in gold rush history and bushranger legends, and the birthplace of a famous Australian poet, the historic town of Grenfell in Country NSW is brimming with fascinating heritage.
-Tucked into the Lachlan Valley, against the stunning backdrop of the Weddin Mountains, find historic buildings, country pubs and cultural events.
+Set against the stunning backdrop of the Weddin Mountains, find historic buildings, country pubs and cultural events.

 The historical museum also tells the story of the Grenfell gold rush, with The Big Gold Pick and Pan symbolising the gold fever that struck the region – another of Australia’s iconic ‘big things’.
 Other things to do include visiting the Historic Grenfell Railway Station and the Chrysler Car Museum.
 Stop to admire the huge mural painted on the Grenfell Commodities Silo, which pays tribute to the region’s farming traditions.